Flash dello schermo

 });

-Immagini di esempio
+Foto di esempio

-Se eseguita in modo errato
+Quando viene eseguita in modo errato

 Ambiente Sottoesposizione Sovraesposizione Tinta colore

-Luce scarsa (fonte di luce aggiuntiva di ~3 lux) Foto piuttosto scura Foto troppo illuminata Foto con tonalità bluastra
+Luce scarsa (sorgente luminosa aggiuntiva di circa 3 lux) Foto un po&#39; scura Foto eccessivamente schiarita Foto con tonalità bluastra

-Quando viene utilizzata l'implementazione standard per gli stessi dispositivi e condizioni, puoi visualizzare i risultati nella tabella seguente.
+Quando l'implementazione standard viene utilizzata per gli stessi dispositivi e condizioni, puoi visualizzare i risultati nella tabella seguente.